evant/gradle-retrolambda/README.md

-Gradle Retrolamba Plugin
+Gradle Retrolambda Plugin
 ========================

-This plugin will automatically build your java or *android* project with retrolamba, giving you lambda goodness on java 6 or 7.
+This plugin will automatically build your java or *android* project with retrolambda, giving you lambda goodness on java 6 or 7.
 It relies on the wonderful [retrolambda](https://github.com/orfjackal/retrolambda) by Esko Luontola.